AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 Exception syntax for all scriptlets or some specific one are supported
 <!-- FIXME: add actual TSUrlFilter version: AG-27279 -->
-by AdGuard Browser Extension with [TSUrlFilter][gh-tsurlfilter-changelog] v2.x.x or later.
+by AdGuard Browser Extension with [TSUrlFilter] v3.0 or later.

 :::